gtauzin/kedro-dagster/docs/pages/technical.md

 This section provides an in-depth look at the architecture, configuration, and core concepts behind Kedro-Dagster.
 Here you'll find details on how Kedro projects are mapped to Dagster constructs, how to configure orchestration, and how to customize the integration for advanced use cases.

 !!! danger
     This documentation section is a work in progress.
-The translation configuration logic is not yet fully defined here.
+The translation configuration and logic are not fully defined here.
 Please check back later for a more complete guide!

 ## Project Configuration